How to install MODX CMS with Nginx on Ubuntu 24.04

 Install Nginx HTTP server on Ubuntu

-Install the Nginx web server on Ubuntu by opening your terminal and running a couple of simple commands to update your software list and then install Nginx.
+You can install the Nginx web server on Ubuntu by opening your terminal and running a couple of commands.
+Nginx is a web server that will handle your website’s traffic and is needed to set up MODX.

 To do that, open the Ubuntu terminal and run the commands below to install the Nginx web server.